InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

       unique_players[player_key]['Team'] = team_name
      unique_players[player_key]['At Bats'] = at_bats
      unique_players[player_key]['Home Runs'] = home_runs
+     unique_players[player_key]['Slugging Percentage'] = slg_perc
+     unique_players[player_key]['Batting Average'] = batting_avg
     elif current_team == '2TM' and team_name == '3TM':
       continue  # Keep existing '2TM'
 ```
-In Major League Baseball (MLB), some players may be traded or play for more than one team in a single season.
-On Baseball Reference, these players have their stats aggregated under team abbreviations like 2TM (for players who played for two teams) or 3TM (for players who played for three teams).
+In Major League Baseball (MLB), some players may play for more than one team in a single season due to trade.
+On Baseball Reference, these players have their stats aggregated under team abbreviations like **2TM** (for players who played for two teams) or **3TM** (for players who played for three teams).
 This step ensures that we correctly record and update stats for such players.

 #### Step 9: Convert to DataFrame
 We convert the collected data into a Pandas DataFrame for easier analysis.